Ragnarokkr/allerta-meteo-liguria/README.md

      * `locales.yaml`: localization file [yaml](https://yaml.org/), used to create files in the various supported languages
    * `src`: extension sources directory
    * `manifest.yaml`: [yaml](https://yaml.org/) file with settings to be used to create the `manifest.json` files required by the extension;
+* `tools`: all the tools used for developing the extension and its related files, are stored here
 * `.editorconfig`: configuration file for [EditorConfig](https://editorconfig.org/)
 * `.gitignore`: git file for excluding files/directories
 * `.prettierrc`: [Prettier](https://prettier.io/) configuration file